StjerneIdioten/I3D-Blender-Addon/README.md

 ## Technologies
 * Python 3.7
-* PEP8-80 compliant (althought this may not always be possible
+* PEP8-80 compliant (to the extent that it is possible)
-* Blender 2.82
+* Blender 2.83

 ## Status

-* Working towards first feature-complete stable release
+* Almost ready for the first release.
+Ironing out stability issues.

 ## Installation
 The [Releases](https://github.com/StjerneIdioten/I3D-Blender-Addon/releases) page will always contain a release with the latest features tagged "latest".
 This might not be stable, so use with care.
 The page also holds other releases that I add once I deem them to have been tested properly, but keep in mind that at this point this is all pre-release stuff, so make sure to keep a backup of your blend files as I cannot guarantee that the exporter will keep them in a usable state.
-All of these releases are packaged as blender expects them and should be installed just like any other addon for blender.
+All of these releases are packaged as blender expects them and should be installed just like any other [addon for blender](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#rd-party-add-ons).

 If you wish to fork the repository and play around with the code, then you need to put the git repository somewhere and symlink the "addon/i3dio" folder into your version of blenders addon folder.